 Leaving Queenstown is a flurry of packing and cleaning.
-Our next destination, Twizel, is a 3 hour drive with an additional 1.5 hour drive to reach the base of Mount Cook and our intended 3 hour in-out hike through Hooker’s Valley to the base of a glacier.
+Our next destination, Twizel, is a 3-hour drive with an additional 1.5-hour drive to reach the base of Mount Cook and our intended 3-hour in-out hike through Hooker’s Valley to the edge of a glacier.

 New Zealand’s Highest Peak

 Mount Cook, known as “Aoraki” by the Maori, is the highest point of New Zealand’s Southern Alps which stretch the length of the South Island.
 It’s 12,218 feet make it the tallest mountain in the country.
 Along with 139 other peaks and 72 glaciers, it is protected as part of the Aoraki/Mount Cook National Park established in 1953.
 It is also a UNESCO World Heritage Site (Unlike the aforementioned White Sands National Monument).

 To the southwest of the main peak is Hooker Glacier and a breathtaking hike which terminates only 10 km from the peak of Mount Cook.
 Most any descriptions of the dramatic vistas of Mount Cook are preceded by “on a clear day.”
 We quickly learn why.

 The drive to Mount Cook is one long, breathtaking panorama of golden trees, snowcapped mountains, and brilliant blue skies.
 Even as we approached Mount Cook, the sun sets off the fall colors brilliantly along the mountains.